 Patients with deep vein thrombosis who are treated with warfarin appear to have a higher risk for bleeding than those treated for atrial fibrillation.
 This is thought to be due to the concomitant comorbid conditions in these patients.
 The risk of bleeding in venous thrombosis has been calculated to be about 1.31 per 100 person-years, with a case fatality rate of 13.4 %.

-Even though intracranial hemorrhage is devastating, it is not the most common site of bleeding following use of oral anticoagulants; the most common site is the gastrointestinal tract.
+Even though intracranial hemorrhage is devastating, it is not the most common site of bleeding following the use of oral anticoagulants; the most common site is the gastrointestinal tract.
 However, the mortality associated with an intracranial bleed is 50%, compared with 5.1% with gastrointestinal tract bleeding.

 The association between venous thrombosis and malignancy is well established.
 Many studies report a high incidence of both minor and major bleeding in patients with cancer who are treated with oral anticoagulants.
 There appears to be greater fluctuation in the INR in these patients, which could be due to the comorbidity and/or concomitant medications.